SharkSnack/shiren-5/content/items/grass.md

 Inflicts Berserk status for 30 turns when used or thrown.
 (60 turns if blessed)<br/>
 This grass is the main reason why you shouldn't use unidentified 500G grass items,<br/>
 especially at night or when a shop is present on the floor.<br/>
-Grass Boy monsters in Lost Well have a higher chance of carrying this grass.
+Grass Kid monsters in Lost Well have a higher chance of carrying this grass.

 <table class="itemDetailsTable">
   <tbody>